 Effective March 17, 2015, we entered into a Management Services Agreement (the "MSA") with Fortress.
-Pursuant to the terms of the MSA, for a period of five (5) years, Fortress will render advisory and consulting services to the Company.
-Services provided under the MSA may include, without limitation, (i) advice and assistance concerning any and all aspects of Checkpoint's operations, clinical trials, financial planning and strategic transactions and financings and (ii) conducting relations on behalf of the Company with accountants, attorneys, financial advisors and other professionals (collectively, the "Services").
-The Company is obligated to utilize clinical research services, medical education, communication and marketing services and investor relations/public relation services of companies or individuals designated by Fortress, provided those services are offered at market prices.
-However, the Company is not obligated to take or act upon any advice rendered from Fortress and Fortress shall not be liable for any of our actions or inactions based upon their advice.
-Fortress and its affiliates, including all members of the Company's Board of Directors, have been contractually exempt from fiduciary duties to the Company relating to corporate opportunities.
-In consideration for the Services, the Company will pay Fortress an annual consulting fee of \$0.5 million (the "Annual Consulting Fee"), payable in advance in equal quarterly installments on the first business day of each calendar quarter in each year, provided, however, that such Annual Consulting Fee shall be increased to \$1.0 million for each calendar year in which the Company has net assets in excess of \$100 million at the beginning of the calendar year.
-For the years ended December 31, 2016 and 2015, the Company recognized approximately \$500,000 and \$396,000, respectively in expense on its Statements of Operations related to the MSA.
+Pursuant to the terms of the MSA, for a period of five (5) years, Fortress will render advisory and consulting services to Checkpoint.
+Services provided under the MSA may include, without limitation, (i) advice and assistance concerning any and all aspects of Checkpoint's operations, clinical trials, financial planning and strategic transactions and financings and (ii) conducting relations on behalf of Checkpoint with accountants, attorneys, financial advisors and other professionals (collectively, the "Services").
+We are obligated to utilize clinical research services, medical education, communication and marketing services and investor relations/public relation services of companies or individuals designated by Fortress, provided those services are offered at market prices.
+However, we are not obligated to take or act upon any advice rendered from Fortress and Fortress shall not be liable for any of our actions or inactions based upon their advice.
+Fortress and its affiliates, including all members of its Board of Directors, have been contractually exempt from fiduciary duties to Checkpoint relating to corporate opportunities.
+In consideration for the Services, we will pay Fortress an annual consulting fee of \$0.5 million (the "Annual Consulting Fee"), payable in advance in equal quarterly installments on the first business day of each calendar quarter in each year, provided, however, that such Annual Consulting Fee shall be increased to \$1.0 million for each calendar year in which Checkpoint has net assets in excess of \$100 million at the beginning of the calendar year.
+The MSA shall be automatically extended for additional five-year periods unless Fortress or Checkpoint provide notice to the other party of its desire not to automatically extend the term.
+For the years ended December 31, 2022 and 2021, we recognized \$0.5 million and \$0.5 million, respectively, in expense in our Statements of Operations related to the MSA.

-Michael S. Weiss, our Chairman of the Board of Directors, is currently Executive Vice Chairman of Fortress.
-The MSA and Founders Agreements were negotiated with Fortress.
+Michael S. Weiss, our Chairman of the Board of Directors, is currently Executive Vice Chairman of Fortress and Lindsay A. Rosenwald, M.D, a member of our Board of Directors, is currently Chairman, President and Chief Executive Officer of Fortress.

-As of December 30, 2016, the Board of Directors of the Company, approved and authorized the execution of an advisory agreement effective as of January 1, 2017 (the "Advisory Agreement") with Caribe BioAdvisors, LLC (the "Advisor"), owned by Michael S. Weiss, the Chairman of our Board, to provide the board advisory services of Mr. Weiss as Chairman of the Board.
+In December 2016, the Board of Directors of Checkpoint approved and authorized the execution of an advisory agreement effective as of January 1, 2017 (the "Advisory Agreement") with Caribe BioAdvisors, LLC (the "Advisor"), owned by Michael S. Weiss, the Chairman of our Board, to provide the board advisory services of Mr. Weiss as Chairman of the Board.
 Pursuant to the Advisory Agreement, the Advisor will be paid an annual cash fee of \$60,000, in addition to any and all annual equity incentive grants paid to members of the Board.
+For the years ended December 31, 2022 and 2021, we recognized \$110,000 in expense in our Statements of Operations related to the advisory agreement, including \$50,000 in expense related to annual equity incentive grants.